GafferHQ/gaffer/doc/source/Tutorials/Scripting/GettingStarted/index.md

 > Tip : The second form is often more convenient because it is shorter, and because the `V3f` class
 > provides lots of useful functionality for doing maths with vector values.
 As a newcomer to Gaffer
 > though, it's unlikely that we could have guessed the right syntax.
 Here drag and drop comes to our
-> rescue again - _Shift+Left Dragging_ the plug label from the NodeEditor and into the ScriptEditor
+> rescue again - _Shift+Left Dragging_ the plug label from the NodeEditor and into the PythonEditor
 > will enter the code for current value of the plug, providing a convenient syntax reference.

 Making connections
 ------------------

 As well as having values, plugs can be connected together so that values flow from one to another.
-We'll use the ScriptEditor to create a small node network to demonstrate this.
+We'll use the PythonEditor to create a small node network to demonstrate this.

 ```
 meshToPoints = GafferScene.MeshToPoints()